Who are the DNSPs in Australia? Explained

 Why is it important to know my distributor?

-The distributor’s responsibility for maintaining the entire energy infrastructure makes them the first contacts for any problems.
-If your system is experiencing power interruptions, the distributor should take care of it — not the retailer.
+The distributorโ€™s responsibility for maintaining the entire energy infrastructure makes it the distributor’s first point of contact for any problems.
+If your system is experiencing power interruptions, the distributor should take care of it โ€” not the retailer.
 Some distributors will list any service scheduled on their site and notify you if there may be a problem.

 Image: Ausgrid

-Your solar PV system to the grid
+Your solar PV system connects to the grid

 Connecting your solar system to the grid is usually straightforward but might require extra work.
 Although your solar retailer will manage this procedure for you, we advise applicants to confirm that the retailer has obtained DNSP pre-approval before installation.